 It has a manual wound movement, based on the movement used for the original Moonwatch, it has a hesalite crystal, a three-dial chronograph, no date function, a black dial, a black tachymeter bezel, and a solid case back.
 When comparing the original and the .005, some people may even have a hard time telling them apart.

 Apart from that, this watch is a perfect daily wearer.
 Despite originally being a racing chronograph, this watch works surprisingly well on most occasions.
-It looks great for casual wear, but it also complements your outfit perfectly when you are dressed more formal.
-The size is a perfect all-around size that both slides under the cuff discreetly, but at the same time looks sporty enough to be worn on casual occasions as well.
+It looks great for casual wear, but it also complements your outfit perfectly when you are dressed more formally.
+The size is a perfect all-around size that slide under the cuff discreetly, but at the same time looks sporty enough to be worn on casual occasions as well.

 Is Omega Speedmaster a good investment?